szczyglis-dev/py-gpt/README.md

 - Manages files and attachments with options to upload, download, and organize.
 - Context history with the capability to revert to previous contexts (long-term memory), plus optional **experimental** advanced context handling for very long conversations.
 - Supports project-specific `AGENTS.md` rules for the main agent in Chat with Agents.
+- Supports portable `SKILL.md`-based **Agent Skills**, with GitHub/local import, an Explore catalog, per-profile enable/disable management, and on-demand use in Chat with Agents.
 - Allows you to easily manage prompts with handy editable presets.
 - Provides an intuitive operation and interface.
 - Includes a notepad.